 The Federal Graduate PLUS Program is available to law students enrolled in school at least half-time.
 Law students must be U.S. citizens or registered permanent residents to apply for the PLUS.
 Eligibility for the PLUS is not based on demonstrated financial need.
 The Grad PLUS loan is credit-based, and every application for the PLUS loan will result in a credit history inquiry.
 An adverse credit history may result in a denial of the loan.

 Eligible law students may borrow up to the cost of attendance less any other financial assistance.
 The Grad PLUS loan interest rate updates annually.
-For 2015-16, it was 6.84 percent.
+For 2016-17, it is 6.31 percent.
 Students are charged a 4.272 percent loan fee, deducted prior to the loan being disbursed.
 Repayment begins within 60 days after the full disbursement of the loan, but students may request deferment of payments while enrolled in school at least half-time, and can usually match the Grad Plus grace period to the Stafford grace period.

 Law students must complete the Free Application for Federal Student Aid (FAFSA), www.fafsa.ed.gov and have exhausted their Direct Unsubsidized Loan annual eligibility in order to qualify for a Graduate PLUS loan.

 Master Promissory Note

 All borrowers are required to complete Master Promissory Notes (MPNs) the first time they borrow as a University of Virginia Law student.
 An MPN does not show loan amounts because it can serve as the student’s promissory note for future years.
 The amount of the loans will be included in the student’s financial aid award notification on the Student Information System (SIS.)
 There are separate MPNs for the Direct Unsubsidized Loan and the Grad PLUS loan, and students borrowing from both programs should make certain that they have signed both promissory notes.
 Sign the MPNs.